 Five days after the D-Day invasion, troops immediately began installing two massive temporary harbors that had taken six months to construct back in England.
 All told, the Allies unloaded approximately 2,500,000 men, 500,000 vehicles and 4,000,000 tons of supplies at the temporary harbors over the remaining course of the war.

-15. The D-Day invasion was ultimately a success.
+15. The D-Day invasion marked a turning point in the war.

 The total Allied losses at Normandy are estimated to be at least 4,413 and total Allied deaths in the Battle of Normandy, which dragged on until August, topped 226,000.
 But thanks in part to the massive influx of troops and equipment, D-Day marked a decisive turning point in the war.
 Less than a year later, on May 7, 1945, Germany signed an unconditional surrender.